+The 18 most bizarre contract clauses in football history

-18 of the most bizarre contract clauses in football history includes Messi and Ronaldo
+- Some of the most bizarre contract clauses in football history include language integration, enormous release fees, and personal requests like private jets and cooking lessons.

-There’s less than a month remaining in the summer transfer window and it’s really hotting up.

-There is a transfer saga emerging with Harry Kane missing training at Tottenham amid interest from Manchester City.
-Pep Guardiola’s side are also being linked with a £100 million move for Jack Grealish.
+- These clauses range from lighthearted, such as allowing two nights out, to serious concerns like racial abuse and behavior issues.

-However, it takes more than just agreeing on a transfer fee for deals to get done these days.
+Football transfers are a complicated process.
+It takes more than just simply agreeing on a transfer fee for deals to get done these days.

 Contracts are becoming more and more complex to sign with the interference of superagents and various player demands.
 Often the club has specific demands for the player they’re signing.
 It’s far more than just the salary that needs to be agreed.

-So, we thought it’s the perfect time of the year to look at some of the most bizarre contract clauses in football history.
+So, we thought we'd look at some of the most bizarre contract clauses in football history.
 Therefore, we’ve identified 18 of the strangest clauses that we’ve ever heard of.
 It starts with two of the greatest players to have ever played the game and ends with a player wanting to improve the cooking skills of his wife…

 Lionel Messi - Catalan clause